Ben Johnson (offensive tackle)

-Ben Johnson (born July 15, 1980, in United Kingdom) is a former American football offensive tackle of the National Football League.
-He was drafted by the Detroit Lions in the seventh round of the 2003 NFL Draft.
+Ben Johnson (born April 7, 1980) is an American former professional football offensive tackle of the National Football League (NFL).
+He was selected by the Detroit Lions in the seventh round of the 2003 NFL draft with the 216th overall pick.
 He played college football at Wisconsin.

 Johnson was also a member of the Chicago Bears, Carolina Panthers, and San Diego Chargers.

 Personal life

-Johnson is a cousin of former Wisconsin teammate and NFL offensive lineman Al Johnson, who was also drafted in the 2003 NFL Draft.
+Johnson is a cousin of former Wisconsin teammate and NFL offensive lineman Al Johnson, who was also drafted in the 2003 NFL draft.